bmellink/MySensorsBM/README.md

-# MySensorsBM Domotica Arduino semsors based on MySensors for my house
+# Domotica sensors based on Arduino hardware and MySensors for my house
 This repository contains all documentation of Arduino based sensors in my house.
 The sensors use the MySensors protocol (see https://www.mysensors.org/) which is based on a 2.4 Ghz mesh network using NRF24L01 modules.

-Most MySensors examples have a single sensor as part of a scetch.
-In my case I often have more sensors by sketch, such as a light sensor combined with temperature, humidiy and PIR (movement) sensors and actuators like relais.
+Most MySensors examples have a single sensor as part of a sketch.
+MySensors can handle multiple sensors, such as a light sensor combined with temperature, humidiy and PIR (movement) sensors and actuators like relais.
+This repository is for my house only, but it can be used as example how to build more complex MySensors system.

 ### Folder structure
 - **src** - contains all Arduino sketch code